-Astronomy as a hobby has interested me for a long time, and finally there was a practical opportunity to try myself in this business.
+Astronomy as a hobby has interested me for a long time, and finally, there was a practical opportunity to try myself in this business.
 The number of rakes on this path can be counted in a dozen, and perhaps such an article will save beginners from unnecessary expenses.
-Before choosing a telescope for astrophotography you need to know that there are 3 types of telescopes depending on the type of mount used.
+Before choosing a telescope for astrophotography, you need to know that three telescopes depend on the type of mount used.

-After all, as long ago it was said by Galileo, "the Earth turns, and the telescope must turn after the stars in the sky".
-Therefore, the mount is just as important part of the telescope as the optical tube itself.
-So, there are 3 types of mounts:
+After all, as long ago, Galileo said, “the Earth turns, and the telescope must turn after the stars in the sky.”
+Therefore, the mount is just as important a part of the telescope as the optical tube itself.
+So, there are three types of mounts:

 A. Equatorial Mount

-The most correct type of mount for astrophotography.
-The axis of the mount points in the direction of the North Star (the axis of rotation of the earth), so ideally the telescope rotates "in sync" with the sky.
-"Ideally", because in reality, the mechanics are imperfect, and pointing to the polar star is also, in general, the N1 rake is buried here, which are solved firstly by buying a good mount (about $1000) and, optionally, an additional guiding camera, which more accurately holds the star in the center ($200-$300).
+The correct type of mount for astrophotography.
+The axis of the mount points in the direction of the North Star (the axis of rotation of the earth), so ideally, the telescope rotates in sync with the sky.
+Ideally, because in reality, the mechanics are imperfect, and pointing to the polar star is also.
+The problem can be solved by buying an additional guiding camera, which more accurately holds the pole star in the center (cost around $200-$300).
 You may also need all sorts of fasteners and other pieces of iron, which are not included with the telescope, but they are very decent.

-Rake N2 - as you can see from the photo, the mount is quite bulky and heavy, in addition to the telescope, there are also counterweights, the total weight of the structure can be 20-30 kg.
+Rake N2 – as you can see from the photo, the mount is quite bulky and heavy; in addition to the telescope, there are also counterweights, the total weight of the structure can be 20-30 kgs.

 B. Altazimuth Mount

-This type of mount is lighter and simpler, requires less space and is generally quite good.
-However, as you might guess, the observer loses in quality, in particular, due to the fact that the telescope axis rotates out of sync with the earth's axis, the so-called "field rotation" takes place, which makes long exposures impossible.
-This is the N3 rake.
+This mount type is lighter and more straightforward, requires less space, and is generally quite good.
+However, as you might guess, the observer loses in quality, mainly because the telescope axis rotates out of sync with the earth’s axis.
+The so-called “field rotation” takes place, making long exposures impossible.
+It is the N3 rake.

-However, for short exposures this is not so critical, and if you wish, you can buy the so-called "equatorial wedge".
-With its azimuthal mount is essentially transformed into equatorial and telescope will be something like this:
+However, this is not so critical for short exposures, and if you wish, you can buy the so-called “equatorial wedge”; with its azimuthal mount is essentially transformed into equatorial and telescope will be something like this:

 The price of this wedge of about $300, that is, rake N4.
 So, it’s not worth it – if you put the aim to make high-quality photos, it’s easier to buy an equatorial mount right away than doing such a dubious upgrade.

-In my case, everything was decided for me - the equatorial mount simply does not fit on my balcony, so in general there was no choice, I had to take the altazimuth mount.
+In my case, everything was decided for me – the equatorial mount does not fit on my balcony, so in general, there was no choice; I had to take the altazimuth mount.

 C. Dobsonian Mount Telescope

-However, plus the Dobson mounts in their cheapness - for example, for the same price you can buy a 125mm telescope with electronics, or a 200mm telescope on a Dobson mount.
-Obviously, the second will reveal much more.
-In general, if money is not enough, then you can think about this too.
+However, plus the Dobson mounts in their cheapness – for example, for the same price, you can buy a 125mm telescope with electronics or a 200mm telescope on a Dobson mount.
+The second will reveal much more.
+In general, if you don’t have enough money, then you can think about this too.

 Selection of Aperture (Lens Diameter)

-- Up to 120 mm: in fact, it is more of a toy in which you can see something, but the choice of objects will be very limited.
-Issue price up to $ 600.
+- Up to 120 mm: It is more of a toy where you can see something, but the choice of objects will be minimal.
+It price up to $600.

-- 200 mm and above: for highly advanced amateurs, there are already questions of both price and size.
+- 200 mm and Above: for highly advanced astrophotographers, there are already questions of both price and size ($10-50K).

 2. Camera Selection

-5-10 years ago, beginners of astronomy put digital cameras on telescopes through adapters and reworked webcams.
-Now it has become irrelevant, more or less ready-made solutions have appeared.
-The camera is connected to the telescope instead of the eyepiece, USB2 or USB3 is used as the interface.
+5-10 years ago, astronomy beginners put digital cameras on telescopes through adapters and reworked webcams.
+Now it has become irrelevant; more or less ready-made solutions have appeared.
+The camera is connected to the telescope instead of the eyepiece; USB2 or USB3 is used as the interface.